 Health and Well-being Boards that are governed by centralised policies, operate to distribute the shared budget between the NHS and each LA to best serve the local populations (House of Commons, 2019).
-Policy strategies, such as the Integrated Care Provider (ICP), aimed to mobilise health and care services from hospital-based intervention to community based services, by means of allocating a single payment contract to commissioners (Parkin, 2019).
+Policy strategies, such as the Integrated Care Provider (ICP), aimed to mobilise health and care services from hospital-based intervention to community-based services, by means of allocating a single payment contract to commissioners (Parkin, 2019).
 Likewise, in Wales the introduction of the Integrated Care Fund in 2014 aimed to facilitate partnership working between health, social care and third sector services (WG, 2014).
 The national strategy for financing the practice of integrated commissioning between local authorities and local health boards in Wales is specified in the ‘Reforming Local Government’ (2017) report (WG, 2018).

 However, reduced government funding for LAs has fuelled financial pressures (Parkin, 2019).
 There is a need for a consistent and well-defined integrated care policy and model, at national and local levels, to facilitate the NHS Long Term Plan’s (2019) pledge to ‘support citizens to age well’ by increasing funding for integrated care services.
 Secure and adequate budgets can therefore be viewed as a ‘core factor’ in enabling the successful provision of sustainable services (Maruthappu et al, 2015).